CTSRD-CHERI/cheribuild/README.md

   --include-dependencies, -d
                         Also build the dependencies of targets passed on the command line.
-Targets passed on thecommand line will be reordered and processed in an order that ensures dependencies are built before the real target. (run with --list-targets for more information) (default: 'False') --compilation-db-in-source-dir
+Targets passed on thecommand line will be reordered and processed in an order that ensures dependencies are built before the real target. (run --list-targets for more information).
+By default this does not build toolchain targets such as LLVM.
+Pass --include-toolchain-dependencies to also build those. (default:
+                        'False')
+  --no-include-toolchain-dependencies
+                        Do not include toolchain targets such as LLVM and QEMU when --include-dependencies is set.
+  --compilation-db-in-source-dir
                         Generate a compile_commands.json and also copy it to the source directory (default: 'False') --make-without-nice   Run make/ninja without nice(1) (default: 'False')